PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

-# Final Fantasy II Randomizer 1.0
+# Final Fantasy II Randomizer 1.1

 Currently can Randomize the following

+**GAME**
-**Shop Items, Tiered Shops, Player Party, Base Stats, Main/Offhands, Party Select**
+**Random Shops, Tiered Shops, Player Party, Base Stats, Main/Offhands, Party Select, and a bunch of fun modes!**

 If your not powershell savvy run the RUNME.exe